jnikula/hawkmoth/doc/directives.rst

       :type: text

       The ``file`` option specifies to file to parse.
-The filename is interpreted relative to the :data:`cautodoc_root` configuration
+The filename is interpreted relative to the :data:`hawkmoth_root` configuration
       option.
 (For the time being, this option is mandatory.)

    For example: